makersacademy/rps-challenge/README.md

 I would like to be able to play rock/paper/scissors

-Test Driven Development with Rspec- Tests to be Implemented
+Test Driven Development with Rspec- Tests to be Implemented --- TO BE UPDATED!!!!!
 --------------------------

 Tests for the Game